do-your-own-seo/do-your-own-seo.github.io/source/en/_posts/2022-09-07-technical-seo-audit-DIY.md

 <div>
 <h2 id="3">The best free and powerful web crawlers</h2>
 <p>There will be mentioned not just totally free crawlers but also free-trial soft that you can use to a limited extent without any charge.
 With the help of these programs, you’ll conduct an audit of your website like SEO pro.
 The difficulty may be in how to interpret the report and how to fix errors without harming anything.</p>
 <p>Before you open any program, please review the terminology.
-The most necessary minimum:</p>
+The absolute bare minimum:</p>
 <ul>
   <li><em>rel="canonical"</em> is the attribute of a &lt;link&gt;.
 Such a link refers to the principal page among a bunch of similar ones.</li>
   <li><em>redirect</em> is a technique that allows forwarding the original page request to another URL.
 It may be temporary (302) or permanent (301).</li>
-  <li><em>robots.txt</em> is a plain text file in which we can prohibit one or more Search robots from indexing pages, files, or directories on the website.</li>
+  <li><em>robots.txt</em> is a plain text file in which we can disallow one or more bots from accessing pages, files, or directories on the website.</li>
-  <li><em>noindex</em> is a page-level directive that forbids indexing of the current page.</li>
+  <li><em>noindex</em> is a directive that demands to exclude the current page from the index.</li>
+  <li><em>sitemap.xml</em> is a list of all indexed pages; it’s located in the root directory of your site.</li>
+  <li><em>hreflang</em> is an attribute of the link tag that specifies the page’s language.</li>
 </ul>
-<p>Now it’s time to choose a crawler: if something remains incomprehensible in the program UI, you can always ask Google.
-Please note that there exist cloud-based and desktop web crawlers.</p>
+<p>Now it’s time to choose a software platform among <strong>cloud-based</strong> and <strong>desktop</strong> web crawlers.
+To see your site as Google sees it, or to avoid blocking, they can pretend to be the Google bots, spoofing the User Agent string.
+But the cheating can be exposed by additional verification.</p>
 <h3>Cloud-based crawlers</h3>
 <p>They’re indispensable for large websites with hundreds of thousands of pages.
 Of course, no one will provide free crawling on such a scale.</p>
 <p class="txt-center"><img src="/images/posts/cloud-based-crawlers.jpg" alt="Best free-trial cloud-based crawlers" width="740" height="60" loading="lazy"></p>